ahoneybun/nix-configs/README.md

 Nix files: (nix-configs/systems)

+- `hp-omen.nix` : This file is mainly for my HP Omen to add and enable the NVIDIA driver from stable
+- `linode.nix` : This file is for a Linode instance though it might work for other server setups
 - `oryp6.nix` : This file is mainly for my System76 Oryx Pro (oryp6) to add and enable the NVIDIA driver from stable
-- `hp-omen.nix` : This file is mainly for my HP Omen to add and enable the NVIDIA driver from stable
 - `rpi4.nix` : This file is to configure a Raspberry Pi 4B
 - `pbp.nix` : This file is to configure a PineBook Pro